-Allowance is made for rough walls in the calculation of the Stanton number by replacing the sublayer resistance function for smooth walls, Pm, with the empirical formula of Jayatilleke :
+Allowance is made for rough walls in the calculation of the Stanton number by replacing the smooth-wall sublayer resistance function, Pm, with the empirical formula of Jayatilleke :

 where Pm is the value of P under fully smooth conditions.

-Further information giving recommendations and formulae for the effective "sand-grain roughness" height can be found in the literature (see for example 'Boundary-Layer Theory', H.Schlichting, McGraw Hill ).
+Further information giving recommendations and formulae for the effective sand-grain roughness height can be found in the literature (see for example H.Schlichting(1968)).

-PHOENICS GRND5 wall functions are suitable for a fully-rough near-wall layer in local equilibrium defined in terms of the effective roughness height, as for example in the atmospheric boundary layer.
+PHOENICS provides a set of fully-rough wall functions that are suitable for a near-wall layer in local equilibrium defined in terms of the effective aerodynamic roughness height y0 and the zero-plane displacement height d.
+The most common application area for this type of wall function is the atmospheric boundary layer under neutral conditions.

 If x is a coordinate direction aligned with the surface, the stress in that direction is:

-Ux is the x-direction velocity at the near-wall grid node at distance Y from the wall.
+where Ux is the x-direction velocity at the near-wall grid node at distance y from the wall.

-For heat and mass transfer, the Stanton number is computed from a modified Reynolds analogy, i.e. St=s/Prt.
+For heat and mass transfer, the Stanton number is computed from a modified Reynolds analogy, i.e. St=s/σt.

 In PHOENICS there are two methods by which the user can set the roughness height for